TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 #### PORTAL_SESSION_HTTPONLY
 **Config file:** Session.HttpOnly <br/>
 **Type:** `boolean` <br/>
-**Description**: Sets the `HttpOnly` attribute on the portal's cookie which controls is the portal's cookie is only accessible by the server and not by javascript on the client side.
+**Description**: Sets the `HttpOnly` attribute on the portal's cookie which controls if the cookie is only accessible at the server and not by Javascript on the client side.
 This is a security measure to prevent XSS attacks.
 We recommend setting it to `true` in production environments.
 The default value is `true`.

 #### PORTAL_SESSION_KEY